-- Maximum impervious surface of a lot is calculated as the percentage of all impervious surface area of the total area of the lot. - 2.
+- 1. Maximum impervious surface of a lot is calculated as the percentage of all impervious surface area of the total area of the lot. - 2.
 Maximum impervious surface of a specific yard is calculated as the percentage of all impervious surface area of the total yard area.
-Yard area is defined in item O below. - 3.
-Minimum pervious surface of a lot is expressed as a minimum square footage, regardless of lot size.
+Yard area is defined in item O below.
+In the case of front yards only, the roofed area of a porch shall not be counted towards the impervious surface in that area of a lot. - 3.
+Minimum pervious surface of a lot is expressed as a minimum square footage, regardless of lot